iambumblehead/scroungejs/README.md

 **(c)[Bumblehead][0]** [MIT-license](#license)
 ![scrounge](https://github.com/iambumblehead/scroungejs/raw/master/img/hand3.png)

 Scroungejs is an old and obscure build tool.
-It started as an emacs/elisp script in 2009 and was first ported to javascript and published to npm in 2012.
+It started as an emacs elisp script in 2009.
 It supports ES6 and CommonJS modules and is mostly a wrapper around tools like [depgraph][1], [replace-requires][2], and [detective][5].

-I never marketed scroungejs and its README was not kept up-to-date.
-'Scrounge historically offered advantages over other popular build tools.
-For example, before module systems such as CommonJS or AMD, scroungejs supported its own system.
-Scroungejs was always simple to setup and never required "global" installations.
-Concatenation is/was always optional, and so watching and deploying live-modified source files was fast with scroungejs.

-Scroungejs was used by foxsports.com and ties.com, but I'm likely the only person using it these days.

-I plan to continue maintaining and using scroungejs.
-Scroungejs currently supports ES6 and CommonJS modules.
+Scroungejs was used by foxsports.com and ties.com.
+It currently supports ES6 and CommonJS modules.

 [0]: http://www.bumblehead.com                                     "bumblehead"
 [1]: https://github.com/iambumblehead/depgraph                       "depgraph"